openconnectivityfoundation/DeviceBuilder/Readme.md

 # Implemented tool features

-per resource (output file per detected and found resource)
+Per resource (output file per detected and found resource)
 - add default rt taken from oic/res
 - fix the href
 - replace enum of if from oic/res